Notice: This page requires JavaScript to function properly.

 Let's take a look at how the same sentence (document) is represented by each type:

-As you can see, a binary model represents this document as the [1, 1, 1] vector, while frequency-based models represent it as [2, 1, 2], taking word frequency into account.
+A binary model represents this document as the [1, 1, 1] vector, while frequency-based model represents it as [2, 1, 2], taking word frequency into account.

 BoW Implementation

-Let's now delve into the BoW model implementation in Python.
-Implementing the BoW model can be a straightforward process, especially with the help of the sklearn (Scikit-learn) library and its CountVectorizer class.
+Implementing the BoW model is a straightforward process, especially with the help of the sklearn (scikit-learn) library and its CountVectorizer class.

 12345678910111213